arielhr1987/leira-access/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Restrict your users access to different site sections like navs, widgets, blocks, pages, categories etc.
+Restrict your users' access to different site sections like navs, widgets, blocks, pages, categories, etc.

 == Description ==

-This is a plugin created to bring a clean and simple interface for Wordpress administrator and developer so they can create "members" website with just a few clicks
+This is a plugin created to bring a clean and simple interface for WordPress administrator and developer so they can create a "members" website with just a few clicks

 The plugin provides action and filters so it can be extended by developers.